Resin Driveway Cost

 To undertake laying a DIY resin driveway, you would need to hire or purchase:

-• A resin drive screed sledge;
+- A resin drive screed sledge;

-• Resin forced action mixers;
+- Resin forced action mixers;

-• Flooring trowels;
+- Flooring trowels;

-• Gauging trowels;
+- Gauging trowels;

-• Safety clothing and mask.
+- Safety clothing and mask.

 Maintenance of a Resin Driveway

-Resin driveways do not need large amounts of maintenance but paying some attention to them will drastically increase their lifespan, often well past the two-decade mark.
-Here are the best ways as to how to keep your resin driveway surface clean and what the cleaning method assists with:
+Resin driveways do not need large amounts of maintenance, but paying some attention to them will drastically increase their lifespan, often well past the two-decade mark.

-Cleaning Method Assists With:
+Cleaning Method | Assists With: |

-Brushing with a stiff brush The removal of leaves, everyday build-up of rubbish and will stop moss from growing on and around the resin driveway.
-Any loose aggregate which has broken away from the resin can be removed via this method too.
+Brushing with a stiff brush | The removal of leaves, everyday build-up of rubbish and will stop moss from growing on and around the resin driveway.
+Any loose aggregate which has broken away from the resin can be removed via this method too. |

-Washing Any spillages that may have occurred and an average household hosepipe can help to prevent staining or damage.
+Washing | Any spillages that may have occurred and an average household hosepipe can help to prevent staining or damage. |

-Jet washing Stain removal and prevention, protection against the elements, and will remove any foreign bodies that may have accumulated on the surface of the resin.
+Jet washing | Stain removal and prevention, protection against the elements, and will remove any foreign bodies that may have accumulated on the surface of the resin. |

-Size of Resin driveway Average Cost for a Clean
+Size of Resin Driveway | Average Driveway Cleaning Cost |

 Removing Weeds

-Removing weeds and algae from a resin driveway is an important part of the maintenance that it requires and this should be done whenever you start to see either problem evolving.
+Removing weeds and algae from a resin driveway is an important part of the maintenance that it requires, and this should be done whenever you start to see either problem evolving.
 Though the whole idea of a resin driveway is to prevent the growth of weeds, there are always a couple of really determined seeds that will grow anywhere.

 Ideally, you should try and remove this by hand if you can, making sure to remove the whole root, not just snapping off the visible weed.
-But if you have a more serious weed problem, you are able to use a domestic style of week killer or specialised herbicide.
+But if you have a more serious weed problem, you are able to use a domestic style of weed killer or specialised herbicide.
 This will not do any damage to your resin driveway but will remove those pesky weeds.

 Removing Algae